fogus/gamut-of-games/README.md

 # gamut-of-games

-a repository of rules for games in text formats
+A repository of rules for games in text formats.

+Whenever possible, the games should be "ported" to the French pack of cards.